serge-medvedev/freeton-toolbox/README.md

     $ docker-compose up -d influxdb telegraf chronograf
     ```
     Open the Chronograf in your browser by visiting `http://<your server ip>:8888`, go to the 'Dashboards' tab and add a new one by importing [the config](validator/tick/dashboard.json).
+    You may need to modify network interface name in the 'Network Usage' visualization.

 That's it!
 Your validator node is all set.